4awpawz/trio-docs/source/fragments/docs/learn/projectstructure.md

 ## `root/source/etc/`

-The folder where files like robots.txt, sitemaps, .etc live.
+The folder where files like favicon.ico, robots.txt, sitemaps, .etc live.
 Files contained in this folder are copied as is to the root of the public folder.

 ## `root/source/fragments/`